Best bikes for a 1 year-old

 How do I cycle with my 1 year old?

 If you’re thinking about cycling with your 1 year-old in tow, there are lots of options available, from mounting a seat to your bike to pulling a trailer behind you.
-To get you started, take a look at our guide to 7 ways to cycle with a young child, toddler or baby.
+To get you started, take a look at our guide to cycling with babies and toddlers.

 If you want some more personalised suggestions based on your individual needs, you can fill out a short form and we’ll send them directly to your inbox.